carbon-language/carbon-lang/clang/docs/ControlFlowIntegrityDesign.rst

 .. code-block:: none

-   void __cfi_check(uint64 CallSiteTypeId, void *TargetAddr)
+   void __cfi_check(uint64 CallSiteTypeId, void *TargetAddr, void *DiagData)

 This function provides external modules with access to CFI checks for the targets inside this DSO.
 For each known ``CallSiteTypeId``, this function performs an ``llvm.type.test`` with the corresponding type identifier.
-It aborts if the type is unknown, or if the check fails.
+It reports an error if the type is unknown, or if the check fails.
+Depending on the values of compiler flags ``-fsanitize-trap`` and ``-fsanitize-recover``, this function may print an error, abort and/or return to the caller. ``DiagData`` is an opaque pointer to the diagnostic information about the error, or ``null`` if the caller does not provide this information.

 The basic implementation is a large switch statement over all values of CallSiteTypeId supported by this DSO, and each case is similar to